OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Wi-Fi and NFC compatible

-- Advanced GR Engine V imaging for high resolution , color-rich images
+- Advanced GR Engine V imaging engine to treat high-resolution images

 - Captures both JPG and open-standard DNG RAW images

-- Autofocus system for accurate capturing even when moving
+- Reliable autofocus system for accurate capturing even when moving

 - High image quality